Which Best Describes The Golgi Apparatus

 Scientific Explanation: How the Golgi Maintains Fidelity

 The Golgi’s precision stems from compartmentalized enzyme localization and pH gradients.
-Even so, early cisternae maintain a relatively neutral pH (~7.
-On the flip side, 0), favoring initial glycosylation steps, while the trans‑cisternae become more acidic (~6.
-0), optimizing enzymes that require lower pH for activity, such as certain proteases Surprisingly effective..
+Early cisternae maintain a relatively neutral pH (~7.0), favoring initial glycosylation steps, while the trans‑cisternae become more acidic (~6.0), optimizing enzymes that require lower pH for activity, such as certain proteases Most people skip this — try not to..

 Beyond that, cisternal maturation—a model supported by live‑cell imaging—suggests that cisternae themselves progress from cis to trans, carrying cargo while resident enzymes recycle backward via COPI vesicles.
 This dynamic system prevents the buildup of misfolded proteins and ensures a continuous flow of correctly processed molecules.